tt-metal

 TT-NN is a Python & C++ Neural Network OP library.

-The Models team is focused on developing the following models to a customer-ready state.
-Ongoing work includes optimizations for performance, accuracy, and compatibility.
+The Models team is focused on developing the following models, optimizing them for performance, accuracy, and compatibility.
 Follow each model link for more details.

 [!IMPORTANT] For a full model list see the Model Matrix, or visit the Developer Hub.